Georginio Rutter

+Early life

+Georginio Rutter was born on 20 April 2002 in Plescop, Morbihan.

 Club career

 Rennes

-Rutter made his professional debut for Rennes on 26 September 2020, coming on for Eduardo Camavinga against Saint Étienne.
+On 26 September 2020, Rutter made his professional debut for Rennes coming on for Eduardo Camavinga against Saint Étienne.

+Rutter also played for Rennes II, making his league debut against Montagnarde on 25 August 2018.
+He scored his first league goal against La Tour Auvergne Rennes on 31 August 2019, scoring in the 27th minute.

-Hoffenheim
+TSG Hoffenheim

-On 1 February 2021, Rutter signed with Bundesliga side Hoffenheim.
+On 1 February 2021, Rutter signed for Bundesliga side TSG Hoffenheim.
 On 21 February 2021, he scored his first Bundesliga goal in a 4–0 win against Werder Bremen.
 On 14 August 2021, he scored in Hoffenheim's opening game of the Bundesliga season, in a 4–0 win against Augsburg at the WWK Arena.

 On 27 November 2021, he scored twice in Hoffenheim's 6–3 win against Greuther Fürth at the Sportpark Ronhof.

 Leeds United

-On 14 January 2023, Rutter signed with Premier League side Leeds United on a five and a half year contract for a club record fee rising to £36million.
+On 14 January 2023, Rutter signed for Leeds United on a five-and-a-half-year contract for a club record fee.
+On 26 August 2023, Rutter scored his first Leeds United goal against Ipswich Town.